PENGLU-WashU/IMC_Denoise/README.md

 - We also provide all the images of this human bone marrow IMC dataset, which are compressed in **Raw_IMC_dataset_all_supp_table5** and can also be downloaded from https://doi.org/10.5281/zenodo.6533905.

 - Previously generated training sets and trained weights can be accessed from https://doi.org/10.5281/zenodo.7101454.
 Please refer to our paper for more details.
+### Network structure (new)
+Now we have added one more hyper-parameter "network_size" (please refer to the hyper-parameter table and the code).
+- When setting the parameter as "normal", the original network structure using Resnet and UNet will be applied in training and prediction.
+- When setting the parameter as "small", a much smaller network only using UNet will be applied, so that the total parameters decrease from 33,136,320 to 243,488, and the training time decreases by approximately 80%.
+- The small network is fit for small datasets (all of our cases work well!).
+Nevertheless, the normal one can be applied if you have a much larger dataset or the performance of the small one is not ideal.
+- You can even define your own network structure by changing the code in "IMC_Denoise/IMC_Denoise_main/DeepSNiF_model".
 ### Commonly used hyper-parameters of the algorithm
 | Parameter          | Description                                                                                                                                                                                                                       | Default Value | Data type |
 |--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|-----------|